-Students can enroll in an optional three-week-long Danish-language course in August.
-There is no charge for this course.
+Students can enroll in an optional three-week-long Danishlanguage course in August at either KU or DTU depending on their admitting university.
 This course is not required, but all students are required to take Danish language during the fall semester for credit.